Diablo5G/ELK-Stack-Project/README.md

 ![Create vNet_2](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Create%20vNet_2.png)

 2. Create a Peer connection between your vNets.
 This will allow traffic to pass between your vNets and regions.
 This peer connection will make both a connection from your first vNet to your Second vNet And a reverse connection from your second vNet back to your first vNet.
 This will allow traffic to pass in both directions.
-- Navigate to 'Virtual Network' in the Azure Portal.
+- Navigate to `Virtual Network` in the Azure Portal.
 - Select your new vNet to view it's details.
-- Under 'Settings' on the left side, select 'Peerings'.
+- Under `Settings` on the left side, select `Peerings`.
 - Click the + Add button to create a new Peering.
 - A unique name of the connection from your new vNet to your old vNet such as depicted example below.
-- Choose your original RedTeam vNet in the dropdown labeled 'Virtual Network'.
+- Choose your original RedTeam vNet in the dropdown labeled `Virtual Network`.
 - Leave all other settings at their defaults.

 ![Peerings1](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Create%20vNet.png)